 I find that those vegetables do better in your fall garden because often times in spring it gets warm too quick.

 Unless you get those crops started very early in spring so you can harvest before the weather is too warm.

 Since winters here do not usually drop below 25 degrees Fahrenheit, it’s possible to overwinter certain crops.

 Overwintering vegetables means planting in fall to then harvest in spring.

 So instead of your typical fall garden that would be planted in late summer/early fall and harvested before winter, if you overwinter a crop you would be letting it grow throughout the winter so it’s ready to harvest in early spring.

 A few great crops to do this with include:

 As you grow your garden this year I hope all of these tips help you to have your most successful garden yet!

-If you have any questions feel free to comment below or email me and make sure to get your zone 9b vegetable planting schedule here!
+If you have any questions feel free to comment below or email me!
+And be sure to get your zone 9b vegetable planting schedule here!

 Pin it for later: